alan-turing-institute/KnowledgeFlows/report/report.md

 |-------------------------|-------------------------|--------------------------|---------------------|

-The five transitions with top **SR** average weights observed in the periods of 1997 and 2008  and 2009 - 2018 are shown in Tables 5 and 6.
+The five transitions with top **SR** average weights observed in both periods of interest are shown in Tables 5 and 6.
 As seen in these tables, the highest weighted transitions have a low count of entries, most of them around the 10 counts limit.
-This is no surprised, as the ASHE dataset represents only 1% of the total employment population, the resulting transition samples are low in the count values (eg. 80% of the transitions between different industries have less than 35 counts), this can be observed in the case of the **flows** algorithm for Figure \ref{CountsFlows}.
+This is no surprise,
+as the ASHE dataset represents only 1% of the total employee jobs in the HMRC PAYE records, the resulting transition samples are low in the count values (eg. 80% of the transitions between different industries have less than 35 counts), this can be observed in the distribution of counts for case of the **flows** algorithm for Figure \ref{CountsFlows}.

+It is important to have in mind that due to the typical low count of the samples some highly related pair of industries present in the UK economy can be missing completely in the resulting matrices (eg. the average count in the pair of industries is 9, not passing statistical disclosure control from the UK data service).

 Table 7.
 Top 5 transitions with highest *SR* average weight observed in the ASHE dataset in the period of 2009 to 2018 for both the **flows** and **connections** algorithms.